smikhalevski/react-executor/README.md

 const deactivate = executor.activate();

-// 🟡 The executor is instantly disposed deactivate();
+// The executor is instantly disposed by the plugin deactivate();

 executorManager.get('test');